turingschool-examples/little-esty-shop/README.md

 - In the time crunch of the last day, we began cleaning up our code: deleting extra spaces and commented out lines, ensuring consistent naming whenever possible, refactoring some advanced routine, creating a partial, and ensuring all project requirements were reached.
 We had hoped to add html/css to match the provided wireframes but since it was not a required part of the project, we left this till last and did not have enough time to implement those design elements.

 Step 10: Final Heroku Deployment
--
+- Once all tests were passing, we moved back to `Heroku` for a final push to deploy the entire app to the web.

 ### Ideas for Potential Future Contributors
 - A refactor of all tests is necessary since some test data was written out line by line while other tests utilize `factory_bot_rails` and `faker`, plus some routes utilize namespacing and advanced routing while others were handrolled.
 - The Front End team would definately need to work their magic since very little html/css was added to this project.
-Thanks for making the world beautiful FE!
+(Thanks for making the world a beautiful place FE!)
 - Additional functionality for future iterations could include:
     - Adding security measures and a login for both merchants and admin users.
     - Adding a link on every page to be able to return to the homepage.